Yann Arthus-Bertrand: Environmental work

 Home is available on DVD and via free streaming on the internet (Arthus-Bertrand gave up his author's rights).

 On 19 March 2008, he was given the Georges Pompidou Award which rewards a cultural personality each year (2006: painter Pierre Soulages, 2005: orchestra conductor William Christie).

 Since 2008, he has participated in the board of directors of the Fondation Chirac, a foundation launched in 2008 by former French President Jacques Chirac in order to promote world peace through five advocacy programmes, two of which deal with environmental issues such as access to fresh water, desertification and deforestation.

 A few schools have been named after Yann Arthus-Bertrand (primary schools of Cysoing, Noviant-aux-Prés, Carentoir and Villaines-sous-Bois, nursery schools of Cairanne and Saint-Aignan-de-Cramesnil as well as the Radinghem high school specialised in agriculture).
 He stated that it was one of the greatest honours he could receive.

-In 2008, he launched the project called 6 billion others.
+In 2008, he launched a project called 6 billion others.
 It is a video exhibition of people across the world answering the same questions.

-On 22 April 2009 he was officially designated as the United Nations Environment Program Goodwill Ambassador (UNEP) and received the "Earth Champion" award for his commitment towards the environment and his work on public environmental awareness.
+On 22 April 2009, he was officially designated as the United Nations Environment Program Goodwill Ambassador (UNEP) and received the "Earth Champion" award for his commitment towards the environment and his work on public environmental awareness.

 Arthus-Bertrand also supports the Zeitz Foundation, an organization focused on sustainable development and conservation.